prototypefund/ifc-hive/app/client/README.md

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

+# Mini-RX-Store
+[Here](https://github.com/spierala/mini-rx-store) you find the documentation of the Mini-ry-Store store Framework.
+If you feel fancy and want to brag about cool stuff you know, [visit the redux documentation](https://redux.js.org/api/api-reference) to learn cool stuff which you might want to use after a while using this framework

+# Vuetify3
+[Here](https://next.vuetifyjs.com/en/) you find the documentation of the Vuetify3 UI-Component Library

 ## Recommended IDE Setup

 - [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar)